Heading up the Chefs’ Table event at The Grand Hotel

 This year the Grand Hotel are hosting a very special event, named ‘Brighton Chefs’ Table’.
 Seven of Brighton’s leading chefs are joining forces to offer a gastronomic experience not to be missed, where each will serve a table of guests with their own special style of menu – however who will be eating what will be a surprise until the evening itself!

-Brighton Chefs’ Table in conjunction with the GB1 at The Grand Brighton, is a charity fund raising pop up event which celebrates 50 years of the Rocking Horse Appeal.
+Brighton Chefs’ Table in conjunction with The Grand Brighton, is a charity fund raising pop up event which celebrates 50 years of the Rocking Horse Appeal.